Ultra-composable management systems

 Work sweet work

-Run your organization using your own (yes, your own) integrated software system.
+Run your organization using your own integrated software system.

 Engaging OS is our supple, layered, open-source platform for managing anything—or everything—you do.

-It’s especially helpful for multi-body organizations for- and non-profit alike, such as franchises, associations, accreditors, regulators, and distributed service providers.
+It’s especially helpful for multi-body organizations—non-profit and business alike—such as franchises, associations, accreditors, regulators, and distributed service providers.

 The living room at Frank Lloyd Wright's Jacobs I House